LucasDelvallet/Tableau-ization/README.md

 The agent are placed depending of the words found in the input file.
 The color is determined by the Hash of the word.
 And the number of agent for a specified word is determined by the number of occurence of this particular word.
 The more a word appear, the more his vector will be large and will last longer in the generated picture.

 ## How do I use it ?

+The main can be launched in two different mode :

+- Default mode, which generate a beautiful picture of your code present in the Input file.
+- Visual mode, which does the same, but you can see how it's generated.
+Here's an example :

 ## Credits